regenrek/regenrek-blog-11ty/src/posts/2019-06-26-nuxt-leaflet-algolia.md

 ### 1.1 nuxtjs + vue

 Basically `nuxtjs` is a [static site generator](https://www.staticgen.com/){target="_blank" rel="noopener"} like many others out there.
 Either you never heard about static site generators (and JAMStack) or you probably have been playing around with `gatsby`, `jekyll`, `hugo` or `next.js` (I'm going to stop here).
 If you can agree on the second argument you can just add `nuxtjs` to the list which is based on `vue` where others based on react like gatsby and nextjs or go like hugo.
 If you new to static site generators I have to slightly disappoint you.
 I don't have a tutorial yet.
 But if you into modern web development with possible wordpress background.
-Read some stuff about JAMStack and you will never go back.
+Read some stuff about JAMStack and you will never go back (i guess not).

 Ok now to `nuxtjs`.
 The reason why I prefer `nuxtjs` above other frameworks is because it's build on `vue`.
 And `vue` is awesome.
 After `angularjs` went from v1 -> 2.0, I switch to `react`.
 But honestly I never felt comfortable with `jsx`.
 It's just not the way I think we should write code.
 After long wait I gave `vue` a try and it was really awesome to develop with it.
 I'm just bit a afraid of [vue 3](https://dev.to/danielelkington/vue-s-darkest-day-3fgh#0){target="_blank" rel="noopener"} which seems to be more react than vue.
 But lets go on for now.